MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/preview/opentelemetry-instrumentation-azure-sdk-readme.md

 });

 // Continue to import any Azure SDK client libraries after registering the instrumentation.

-const { KeyClient } = require("@azure/keyvault-keys");
+// import { KeyClient } from "@azure/keyvault-keys";
-const { DefaultAzureCredential } = require("@azure/identity");
+// import { DefaultAzureCredential } from "@azure/identity";

-const keyClient = new KeyClient(url, new DefaultAzureCredential());
+const keyClient = new KeyClient("https://my.keyvault.azure.net", new DefaultAzureCredential());

-async function main() {
 // Tracing is now enabled using automatic span propagation with an active context. await keyClient.getKey("MyKeyName");

 // If your scenario requires manual span propagation, all Azure client libraries
 // support explicitly passing a parent context via an `options` parameter.
 // Get a tracer from a registered provider, create a span, and get the current context. const tracer = opentelemetry.trace.getTracer("my-tracer");
 const span = tracer.startSpan("main");
 const ctx = opentelemetry.trace.setSpan(opentelemetry.context.active(), span);

 await keyClient.getKey("MyKeyName", {
   tracingOptions: {
     // ctx will be used as the parent context for all operations.
     tracingContext: ctx,
   },
 });
-}
 ```

 ## Troubleshooting